redtideresearchgroup/redtideresearchgroup.github.io/README.md

 ## Welcome to Red Tide Research Group's GitHub Pages

-  The goal here is to have a website for Red Tide Researchers to collaborate.
+  The goal here is to have a website for Red Tide Researcher's to collaborate.
+Just starting.